SelfMadeSystem/metro-mtl/README.md

 ## Contributing

-Currently, we are not accepting contributions from the public.
-If you are interested in contributing, please contact the maintainer.
+Currently, we are only accepting contributions for exit and transfer corridor information.
+If you want to contribute, please open an issue or a pull request.

 ## License